top of page

 A.Kovandova CB verze.jpg

-I'm a documentary filmmaker and researcher, currently doing my PhD in Film: Practice as Research at the University of Kent.
+I'm a documentary filmmaker and researcher.
+In Autumn 2025, I finished my PhD in Film: Practice as Research at the University of Kent.
 My PhD project lies between documentary film and anthropology and focuses on the meaning of home in London.

 I've made several short, award-winning documentaries and experimental films.

 In the Summer of 2022, I taught at a Summer Refugee Research Practicum for students from Afghanistan, Ukraine, and the USA.
-One of the outcomes of this project is a feature documentary film, Another Summer, which I co-directed and co-edited together with David Edwards.
-The film was finished in Autumn 2023 and is now being submitted to film festivals.
+One of the outcomes of this project is a feature documentary film, Another Summer, which I co-directed and co-edited with David Edwards.
+The film is my first feature, and we've screened it in various places across Europe.

 Since 2013, I have worked as a freelance filmmaker, mostly as an editor and self-shooting director, for art organizations and companies.